Events

 Vancouver Heritage Foundation hosts a variety of Professional Development Day (“Pro-D Day”) sessions intended for current educators focusing on enriching K-12 lesson plans and programming.
 VHF recognizes educators as a diverse field and not exclusive to district school teachers.
 We welcome all those whose field of work or employment/volunteer position impacts the education of K-12 children and youth.

 We present 3 new sessions during the October, November and February Provincial and District Pro-D Days.
-We will be announcing our October 24th and November 21st Pro-D Days in June 2025.

 Interested in learning more about Vancouver Heritage Foundation’s Heritage in Schools program, Heritage Study Guide and Field Trip Grants?